-An enthusiastic new-ish graduate, teacher turned librarian, I have a diverse background and broad interests.
-While primarily working with web technology, I have interests in general computing and technology, instruction, information management, publishing, technical services and metadata, among others.
+An enthusiastic teacher turned librarian, I have a diverse background and broad interests.
+While primarily working with web technology, I have interests in general computing and technology, instruction, information management, technical services and metadata, among others.

 I am always on the look out to improve existing services and implementing new ones.
 While not a programmer, I like to learn and I am not afraid to work with code.
 My methodology is very much user oriented in all my projects and work (at least as much as possible), and my aim is to improve the user experience for both the end-user and content creators.